Blendify/blender-manual/blender_docs/manual/editors/3dview/controls/shading.rst

 can be found at Workbench render engine section.

 Background
-   The way how to draw the background in the 3D Viewport.
+   The way the background is displayed in the 3D Viewport.

    Theme
       Use the background of the theme.